 5. We so LOVE that you are doing a homestay!
 Margot, do you feel like your Portuguese is improving?
 Give some insight to future Brazil TEFL students about what the homestay situation is like.

 The homestay is the best part of this program.
 Our family is sweet and includes us in all their activities.
 We have access to a kitchen, bathroom, etc. and it is very clean.
 My Portuguese went from stuttering to basic fluency in two weeks!
 I have no idea how this happened, probably because I’m forced to speak Portuguese to order a coffee, but I’m so happy.
 They may also offer us some Portuguese lessons but I don’t really know yet.

 6. It sounds like your trip is off to a great start — especially when it comes to your dinner plate!
 Tell us about all of the yummy foods you’ve been nomming on since arriving (don’t spare any details!).

 It’s all in my blog!
-I tried coxinhas, literally deep fried chicken balls, churrasco, which is basically just barbecued meat, brigadeiro (dessert made with condensed milk and cocoa powder) and capiriniha – Brazil’s national cocktail – made with cachaca (sugar cane-based hard alcohol), sugar and lime.
-It is also the first time I tasted acai, a type of ice cream made with fruits from the amazon, and ‘doce pizza,’ which is basically pizza with nutella and strawberries.
+I tried coxinhas, literally deep fried chicken balls, churrasco, which is basically just barbecued meat, brigadeiro (a dessert made with condensed milk and cocoa powder) and caipirinhas – Brazil’s national cocktail – made with cachaca (sugar cane-based hard alcohol), sugar and lime.
+It is also the first time I tasted acai, a type of ice cream made with fruits from the Amazon, and ‘doce pizza,’ which is basically pizza with Nutella and strawberries.
 I still have many different foods to try but for now, I can say I love Brazil’s food, although I think I am already very full of rice and beans (which they eat at least once a day)!

 7. What has most surprised you about Brazilian culture (both the good and the bad?)